breck7/scrollsdk/faq.md

 Tree Notation Frequently Asked Questions
 ========================================

 Below is a list of questions that commonly come up with people who are just hearing about <a href="http://treenotation.org/">Tree Notation</a>.
-If you have a question not listed here, file an issue, send a pull request, or send an email to byunits@cc.hawaii.edu.
+If you have a question not listed here please ask us by filing an issue, sending a pull request, or sending an email to byunits@cc.hawaii.edu.

 ## Overview

-#### There are already over 10,000 programming languages and over 1,000 syntax systems, why create another one?
+#### There are already over 10,000 programming languages and over 1,000 syntax systems like JSON, XML and BNF, why create another one?

 There is only 1 binary.
 Tree Notation is more like binary than it is like a programming language.
 Tree Notation is a basic building block that you can build higher level languages on top of.

-The benefits of Tree Notation is that if you are building tools for your Tree Language for automating train schedules, and I am building tools for my Tree Language for doing cancer research faster, even though our 2 domains are very different, we can share a lot of the tools and code.
-The Tree Notation network effects will be huge.
+Tree Notation will have strong network effects.
+If you are building a Tree Language and tools for automating train schedules, and I am building a Tree Language and tools for doing cancer research, even though our 2 domains are very different, we can share a lot of the tools and code.

 Currently languages look like this:

 1 Binary => 1,000+ Syntaxes => 10,000+ languages

-In the future it may look like this:
+In the future we think it may look like this:

 1 Binary => 1 Tree Notation => 10,000+ languages

 #### What's the difference between Tree Notation and Tree Languages?

 Tree Notation is a base level notation.
 Generally users use Tree Languages, which make Tree Notation useful.
+Anyone can make a new language by simply creating 1 file in a language called Grammar, which is itself a Tree Language.

 #### How can I build a new Tree Language?

-One place to try is using our simple <a href="http://treenotation.org/sandbox/build/">Tree Language Web IDE</a>.
+A good place to start is with our simple <a href="http://treenotation.org/sandbox/build/">Tree Language Builder</a>.

 #### Where can I use Tree Notation?

 Everywhere!
 Anywhere you use programming languages or encodings, you can use Tree Notation.
-In the early days of the Tree ecosystem, it will require more work, but we are here to help.
+In the early days of the Tree ecosystem, it will require more work, and you likely will have to build your own Tree Language, but we are here to help.

 ## Structure